google/tcmalloc/docs/tuning.md

 application down to a minimal amount, however it should be considered that this just reduces the application down from its peak memory footprint over time, and does not make that peak memory footprint smaller.

+Using a background thread running `tcmalloc::MallocExtension::ProcessBackgroundActions()`, memory will be released from the page heap at the specified rate.

 There are two disadvantages of releasing memory aggressively: